 Proper planning is essential.
 The monetization models should be ideally chosen and built into the product before it launches.
 The choice may depend on the nature of the product, users’ needs, situation in the market, etc., but a good monetization strategy should at least:

-App developers and marketers should always keep an eye on the target audience, iterate on the monetization strategies, and keep experimenting.
+App developers and marketers should always keep an eye on the target audience, iterate on the mobile app monetization strategies, and keep experimenting.
 Mixing the app monetization models should further increase your chances of making good money from a product.

+Our app monetization experts are also ready to help sort out your questions if you did not find the answers to them in this article.
 In the next article, we will disclose in-app advertising mistakes and recommend some best-performing app monetization companies.